If you replace junk food with healthy snacks instead, you’ll start seeing real results in your health.

 3. Red wine instead of beer

-It is general knowledge that red wine protects us against heart diseases.
+It is general knowledge that red wine has some health benefits.

 Almost every wine or beer has some amount of calories.